oarepo/invenio-oarepo-ui-quasar/README.md

    valueElement: 'the value element, defaults to span.
 Set to null to disable value display',
    path: 'jsonpath to the record metadata that gives the value',
    component: 'custom component to display the value, if not set valueElement will be used',
+   link: false,    // set to true to wrap the value with an 'a' element pointing to record.links.ui
    groupValues: '' // if the result of jsonpath is array with multiple values and custom component is used,
                    // setting this to true will supply the component with part.value=array.
                    // Otherwise the component is called multiple times with each value